How can you tell when the time is right?

 Some pets may be confused or distressed at the loss of a pack member, there may be a change in their attitude as the hierarchy will change.
 It may help if they see the body of the deceased pet.
 Behavioural treatments such as DAP diffuser or Zylkene can help, just ask the vet if this appears to happen after the event.

+As soon as it feels right for you.
 Please don’t feel guilty, when the time is right, new pets are not replacements, they are their own individuals and they may play a valuable part in helping you when you are upset.